 Related: Postpartum Hormone Changes: What To Expect

-Support at Home Matters More Than a Hospital Visit
+Support at Home May Matter More Than a Hospital Visit

-I’ve noticed that many of my clients will say that often visitors come while they’re in the hospital and then do not come to see them once they’re home.
+I’ve noticed that many of my clients say that visitors often come while they’re in the hospital but do not come to see them once they’re home.
 That’s when moms need help the most, and that’s when they need to be surrounded by support.
 Baby blues and postpartum depression do not usually happen while you are in the hospital.

 You don’t owe anyone an apology for holding off on visiting.
 All you need to focus on is you and your family!

-Things Visitors SHOULD Do While Mom Is in the Hospital:
+Helpful Things Visitors Can Do While Mom Is in the Hospital

 Related: Best Gifts To Bring to a New Family in the Hospital

-2. Offer to help watch her other kids while she’s at the hospital.
-She and her husband will really appreciate having some alone time with their newborn, and the mom will love that her partners won’t have to leave her all the time to be with the kids.
+She and her husband will really appreciate having some alone time with their newborn, and the mom will love that her partner won’t have to leave her all the time to be with the kids.

 Related: 12 Postpartum Freezer Meals You’ll Love

 Bringing a baby into the world is a life-changing moment, and you deserve the space to recover, bond, and find your rhythm as a new family.
-Whether you choose to welcome visitors right away or wait until you’re home, trust your instincts and set boundaries that feel good for you.
+Whether you choose to welcome visitors right away or wait until you’re home, trust your instincts and set boundaries that support your recovery.
 The people who care about you will understand.
 Your well-being matters most.